 Provide narrative (max.
-1,500 words) on Initiative-level progress against the Initiative-level theory of change for the past 3 years.
+1,500 words) on SGP-level progress against the SGP-level theory of change for the past 2 years.

-- Summarize overall Initiative-level progress on science and progress towards End of Initiative outcomes made over the past 3 years.
-It is encouraged to mention any specific 2024 highlights/notable aspects if relevant.
-Mention of MELIA work is also encouraged. - As this is the final year for this business cycle, you are encouraged to revisit the challenge statement outlined in your Initiative proposal and present a concise, evidence-based reflection on how the Initiative has addressed the challenges outlined in the proposal (and highlighted in the TOC diagram optional), including any measurable impacts achieved. - Funders are particularly interested in two aspects: - o Progress on science - Progress towards End of Initiative outcomes (EOIOs)
+- Based on the SGP theory of change and Work Package progress (Section 3), summarize overall SGP-level progress on science and progress towards End of Project outcomes made over the past 2 years.
+It is encouraged to mention any specific 2024 highlights/notable aspects if relevant. - As this is the final year for this business cycle, include how the SGP's research questions have been addressed over the 2-year period. - Funders are particularly interested in two aspects: - Progress on science - Progress towards End of Project outcomes (EOPOs)

-Header: Progress against End of Initiative outcomes
+Header: Progress against End of Project outcomes

-Boilerplate text to be included above the EOIO infographic (this will be done by the designer):
+Boilerplate text to be included above the EOIO infographic:

-This infographic provides a concise summary of the Initiative's progress toward achieving its Theory of Change End-of-Initiative outcomes for the 2022-2024 period.
-By drawing on reported results, it offers a comprehensive synthesis of progress made against the established outcome targets, highlighting the Initiative's overall impact and key achievements at the conclusion of this three-year cycle.
+This infographic offers a concise summary of the SGP's progress toward achieving its theory of change end of Project outcomes over the 2023-2024 period.
+Drawing on reported results, this infographic provides a comprehensive synthesis of the progress made against the established end of Project outcome targets, offering a view of the SGP's overall impact and achievements at the end of Project.

-The EOIO infographic will be developed by the designers contracted by PPU.
-To populate the infographic, please state each EOIO, and add a max.
-200-word description for each EOIO.
+The EOPO infographic will be developed by the designers contracted by PPU.
+To populate the infographic, please state each EOPO, and add a max.
+200-word description for each EOPO.
+We encourage you to utilize the data reported through the new Outcome Indicators Module in the PRMS when drafting the content for this section.
+The relevant data and information capturing progress against EOPO targets will be included in the downloadable Type 1 report elements for seamless integration into the report.
 Please refer to the two examples provided below, along with the report mockup, for guidance on how the information will be formatted for inclusion in the final version of the report.